Submit Your Application Today!

-Congratulations to the 2025 Jennifer Corinne Hrobuchak Endowed Scholarship Awardee!
+Learn About the 2025 Jennifer Corinne Hrobuchak Scholarship Receipt

 Miami University student Jada Kramer has been named the inaugural recipient of the Jennifer Corinne Hrobuchak Endowed Scholarship.